quelpa/quelpa/README.md

 ## MacOS instructions

 As MacOS is a BSD-based operating system, its `tar` command is different from GNU Tar.
-If you're using [homebrew](http://brew.sh/), installing the `gnu-tar` package should resolve this problem.
+If you're using an additional package manager, it should be possible to install GNU tar to resolve the issue.

+### Homebrew

+People using [homebrew](http://brew.sh/) will be able to install the package using the homebrew package of `gnu-tar`.

+### MacPorts

+People using [MacPorts](https://www.macports.org/) or Ports, which is similar in maby ways to the pkg system on FreeBSD, can resolve the issue by installing the `gnutar` package.

 ## Windows instructions